 “Weather’s supposed to get better tomorrow,” said Rei as he and Tighe studied Tess’s poster above the old gaming table.
 Rei had started to bounce on his feet, and it made Steve irritated — irritated and curious.
 Something had wound him up.

 Rei stopped and faced him.
 “You still going out with that Rebecca chick?”

 Rebecca was a year behind him and joined his computer game project for a couple of weeks before deciding she was in over her head.
 Steve suspected she’d done it just to get to know him.
 “Nah, we only went out once.
 She kept trying to get me into her church.
 Why?”

 “Just curious.
-Say, I know of a huge party tomorrow night.
+So here’s the surprise: I know of a huge party tomorrow night.
 I mean, a huge party, a kegger.
 The student-body president over at Gresham is hosting it in the field behind his folks’ house.
-They’re going to have a bonfire, and you bring a tent and sleeping bags.”
+It’s my friend Shane.
+They’re going to have a bonfire, and everyone brings a tent and sleeping bag.”

 “You could take Piper,” Steve said to Tighe.

 “I don’t know.
 It’d be a little weird not knowing anybody.
 What if the cops break it up?”